-- 1. Have a waiver service location in Pennsylvania. - 2.
+- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
 Have a signed ODP Provider Agreement on file with ODP. - 3.
 Complete standard ODP required orientation and training. - 4.
 New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
 Have Commercial General Liability Insurance. - 6.
-Have Workers' Compensation Insurance in accordance with state law. - 7.
+Have criminal history clearances per 35 P.S.
+10225.101 et seq. and 6 Pa.
+Code Chapter 15. - 7.
+Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+C.S.
+Chapter 63. - 8.
+Complete training in conducting and using a Functional Behavioral Assessment. - 9.
+Complete training in positive behavioral support. - 10.
+Have at least 2 years' experience in working with people with an intellectual disability or autism. - 11.
 Comply with Department standards related to provider qualifications.